 The shift lever occupies the forward portion of the center console separating the front bucket seats.
-Two upholders sit behind it and in front of a bi-level storage bin.
+Two cupholders sit behind it and in front of a bi-level storage bin.
 Altimas with the continuously variable transmission have a foot-operated parking brake, but the gear selector is slightly awkward for using the manual shift feature.
-Cars with a manual transmission have a handbrake next to the shifter, where it belongs.
+Coupes with a manual transmission have a handbrake next to the shifter, where it belongs.

 The primary storage space inside the Altima is the glovebox.
 It's huge, and it locks, so you can store a laptop computer in there.
 There's also a storage bin with a hinged cover at the bottom of the center stack.
 The problem is that the only power point accessible for plugging in a radar detector is tucked deep inside this bin.
 The fixed pockets in each front door are too small for maps, but they have molds that fit half-liter water bottles.
 That's nice, because tall, thin bottles are too small for the center console holders, where they flop this way and that through the mildest maneuvers.
-There are two more upholders in the rear seat.
+There are two more cupholders in the rear seat.

 The Altima Sedan's rear seat is roomy enough for two good-sized adults traveling to dinner or the movies, though they may not have enough contour for a cross-country trek.
 The center seat is best left to age 12 or less.
 Access to the rear seat is easy, in the Sedan.